 I interviewed Darbouze this spring by phone.
 His idea is to look at what network television and radio did in its early days for models to see what companies should do.
 Companies are all talking social media, but they are faced with a series of fads (MySpace, Facebook, Twitter) and the knowledge that some of the social media efforts don’t have exact payoffs.
 His answer?
 To look backward to the early days of the networks when agencies created their own programs for advertisers like Proctor & Gamble.
 The idea?
 “To create new soap operas, maybe functionality.”

-He says that brand advertising, while traditionally focused on advertisements, should instead focus online on being “people aggregators.”
+Brand advertising, while traditionally focused on advertisements, should instead focus online on being “people aggregators.”
 While brands are doing this, he says they are doing this within their own brands, and not stepping out into neutral territory.
 For instance, he mentions NikePlus.
 First, and strategically, he says he would have called it something not about Nike (Runners Plus?) in order to not alienate the Adidas, Puma and Converse crowd.
 Then, you would own potential customers that you don’t already have.

 He’s got a point.
 For instance, before MySpace was the rage, he talked to Universal about a music concept called My People, where artists could promote themselves.
 But Universal was not ready to talk and sell directly to the consumer, and others had the same idea.
 “They could have built this site,” he said.
 “They had all of the artists.”